Ethics in Wildlife Photography: Code of Conduct

 There are few things better in life than getting outdoors and experiencing the natural world.
 It’s even better when you have a camera with you, and can capture moments in time to share with others.
-It is no surprise then, that wildlife photography is fast becoming one of the most popular forms of photography to date.
+It is no surprise then that wildlife photography is so popular.

 With this in mind, it is important to remember that we share our planet with a huge number of different organisms.
 It is essential to be respectful of your environment and understand the ethics of wildlife photography.
 The following quote encompasses what this entire article is about: